Andrew Vaughn Preview, Player Props: White Sox vs. Padres

-The Chicago White Sox, including Andrew Vaughn (hitting .250 in his past 10 games, with two doubles, a home run, three walks and five RBI), battle starting pitcher Nick Martinez and the San Diego Padres at Guaranteed Rate Field, Friday at 7:40 PM ET.
+The Chicago White Sox and Andrew Vaughn, who went 0-for-3 last time in action, take on Michael Wacha and the San Diego Padres at Guaranteed Rate Field, Saturday at 7:10 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Diamondbacks.
+In his most recent game he had a hitless showing (0-for-3) against the Padres.

 Sportsbook Promo Codes